PDP-10/its/README.md

 the KA10 emulator, you can use the Knight TV raster display by typing `./start tv11 tvcon`.
 On a TV, type <kbd>F1</kbd> instead of <kbd>CTRL</kbd><kbd>Z</kbd>.

-To install your personal user files, add a subdirectory under `user` with your files inside.
-They will be copied to ITS.
-The directory name is limited to six characters, and file names must have two six-character parts separated by a period.

 Here is an overview of the repository:
 - bin - PDP-10 binary files necessary to bootstrap the system.
 - build - build scripts.